materials-discovery/Tutorials/aristotle_howto.md

  11) nano/2.4.2                    22) default-modules/2018
 ```

-# Other useful information

-a quick search on youtube can return many useful demonstrations of using the terminal and the bash shell.

-more coming soon..
+# Setting up and running Lammps on Aristotle
+See the file `aristotle_lammps_howto.md` in this repo.